Love to Hate Writing Rules? Me Too!

-Okay, okay I hate rules as every Bang2writer knows … But there ARE phrases and adages that seem to pop up, over and over.
-So I decided to put 10 under the microscope and work out if they’re TRUE or FALSE – do you agree?
-Enjoy!
+Okay, okay I love to hate writing rules as every Bang2writer knows … But there ARE phrases and adages that seem to pop up, over and over.
+So I decided to put 10 under the microscope and work out if they’re TRUE or FALSE.

 1) Show, Don’t Tell

 First, the biggie.
-As I’ve written before, this has become a feedback ‘catch all’ – writers can’t even be sure if it’s relevant to them, especially when feedback-givers so often don’t qualify it!
+I love to hate this one because As I’ve written before, this has become a feedback ‘catch all‘ – writers can’t even be sure if it’s relevant to them, especially when feedback-givers so often don’t qualify it!
 So it’s no wonder writers hate this so-called ‘rule’ with a passion.
 I know I do!
 That said, like most writing adages, it is good stuff at foundation level … IF you know why it’s being applied to your own work!

 STATUS: True (ish) MORE: ‘Show it, Don’t Tell It’ Explained